Everything about study start

 Read more about SU on my.cbs.dk > Student life > SU > Apply for SU – foreign citizen (CBS-login required) or www.su.dk

 It can be difficult to find a place to live in Copenhagen.
-Unfortunately, CBS cannot provide accommodation for students.
+Unfortunately, CBS cannot help you find accommodation, but there are things you can do yourself.

-If you are looking for housing in Copenhagen, you can find more information and register for residence halls, rental and youth apartments here:
+Find more information and sign up for residence halls (kollegier), rental and youth apartments here:

 - Student Housing on the City of Copenhagen website